-Nonprofits have, likewise, started to jump on board of making data-driven decisions.
+Nonprofits have, likewise, started to jump on board with making data-driven decisions.
 While big data is indeed a complex ordeal for an organization to tackle and fully implement, KPIs (Key Performance Indicators) are a good place to start.

 A Key Performance Indicator (KPI) is a measurable value that demonstrates how effectively a nonprofit (or another type of organization) is achieving its key organizational objectives.